Burntisland Online

 The Burntisland Shipyard boardroom

-My thanks to Johnston Wood, Iain Mackinnon, Sarah Petrie, Jimmy Stuart, Milton Bell and James B Anderson for providing me with material on the shipyard.
+Our thanks to Johnston Wood, Iain Mackinnon, Sarah Petrie, Jimmy Stuart, Milton Bell, James B Anderson, Keddie Law, Chris Claydon, Paul Strathdee, Tom Cunningham, George Coull and Tony McMahon for providing us with material on the shipyard.